claireyw/yiwangnatalia/README.md

+# About me
-# Hi, this is Yi, you can also call me Claire
+Hi, this is Yi, also go by Claire
 Opinions are mine.
 Thinking about agents, tools, and the future of human–AI collaboration.